EMT

 Per policy, the Agency will issue a card within 45 days of receiving a complete application (including background check results).
 Most cards will be issued within 1 -2 weeks.

-Marin County Paramedic Accreditation Requirements
+Paramedic Accreditation Requirements

 Submit a copy of EMT-P License issued in California